DiggingNebula8/shader-art/Artworks/Ocean/PBR_PLAN.md

 ## Implementation Steps

+**Note**: The checkmarks (✅) below indicate **planned work items**, not completed tasks.
+These are the steps to follow during implementation.

 ### Step 1: Foundation (Low Risk)
-1. ✅ Add material property constants
+1. ✅ Add material property constants (including PI constant)
 2. ✅ Implement Schlick's Fresnel
 3. ✅ Replace current Fresnel with new one
 4. ✅ Test visual similarity